FREQUENTLY ASKED QUESTIONS

-The region’s largest parade begins at 10 a.m. on July 4 and winds its way from Golden Peak on Vail Valley Drive, then west to Hanson Ranch Road, north on Bridge Street, west on Gore Creek Drive, north across the International Bridge, west along Meadow Drive and finally through the Lionshead Mall to finish at approximately noon.
+Check back on May 15, 2020 to learn more about this year's parade.
+Traditionally, the region’s largest parade begins at 10 a.m. on July 4 and winds its way from Golden Peak on Vail Valley Drive, then west to Hanson Ranch Road, north on Bridge Street, west on Gore Creek Drive, north across the International Bridge, west along Meadow Drive and finally through the Lionshead Mall to finish at approximately noon.
 For a good view of the parade, arrive by 9:30 a.m. and pick a location along the parade route.
 No water fights, please.
 Also, consider leaving your dog at home where it will be safe from the crowds and loud noises which could startle your pet.
 To help reduce congestion, spectators are encouraged to ride their bikes or take the bus to the parade.

 Participate in the Parade?

 If you would like to register to participate in the Vail America Days Parade, please visit the parade link above for more information.
 Check back on the parade status on May 15, 2020.